Times Square boxing event ends in a stunner as Rolando Romero beats Ryan Garcia. Haney, Lopez win

 Times Square was the setting for Garcia's first fight since he was suspended for a year after testing positive for performance-enhancing drugs in his victory over Devin Haney that was later overturned and ruled a no contest.

+On a night that saw ring girls replaced by impersonators of celebrities such as Snoop Dogg, Hulk Hogan and Michael Jackson, a couple people wearing Elmo costumes and a drummer playing — standard sights and sounds in Times Square on a Friday night — Romero (17-2) ended up as the star of the show.

-Romero seemed to gain more confidence in the later rounds, letting more hard shots go as it become clear Garcia didn’t seem capable of stopping him on this night.
+He seemed to gain more confidence in the later rounds, letting more hard shots go as it become clear Garcia (24-2) didn’t seem capable of stopping him.
 He won 115-112 on two cards and the other judge scored it 118-109.

+But Romero, who was knocked out by Gervonta Davis in a previous title shot in New York, didn't argue that he should now take Garcia's place against Haney.

+“Man, I ain't even thinking about what’s next,” he said.
+“I think Devin and Ryan should get their rematch and make a big one.”

 The Garcia who knocked Haney down three times was nowhere to be seen in Times Square – which will undoubtedly lead to questions about how much the drugs affected that performance last April 20.